jmanke/Sudoku/README.md

 # Sudoku
-c++ implementation of a Sudoku solver using exact cover.
-Solves 4x4, 9x9, 16x16, 25x25 sudokus
+C++ implementation of a Sudoku solver using exact cover.
+Solves 4x4, 9x9, 16x16, 25x25 sudokus.

+# Overview
+This program solves sudoku puzzles with deimensions which are perfect squares.
+Instead of using a heuristic or rule based algorithm, I opted for a reduction from sudoku to the exact cover problem.
+I am an amateur at sudoku, and this approach requires very little knowledge of the game to solve the problem.

+# HOW IT WORKS
+The program is mainly split into two files, sudoku.cpp and exactCover.cpp.  sudoku accepts a file or vector representing a sudoku board, converts it into an input which can be solved by exactCover, and converts the solution from exactCover back into a solved sudoku board (if the original sudoku was solveable).

-HOW TO USE:
+# HOW TO USE:
 - Run Sudoku.exe.
 The following argsuments can be passed in:
   1. Sudoku.exe
     - No arguments, solves each sudoku .txt file in the sudokus directory.
 Prints solutions to standard output.